rkuang/UNUM_Dogs/README.md

 ### Glide
 When the dataset is modified, the RecyclerView's adapter notifies the RecyclerView that it needs to be updated.
 The app uses Glide to load the image into the ImageView.
-I initially used Picasso to handle images, but it took a very large toll on the performance of the app.
+I initially used Picasso to handle images, but it took a very large toll on the performance of the app because it downloads and caches images at full size.
-Glide is a newer library that is still supported, and it handles loading images without much difficulty.
-Built in animation support is a huge plus as well.
+~~Glide is a newer library that is still supported, and it handles loading images without much difficulty.
+Built in animation support is a huge plus as well.~~ Glide was a much better choice for me in this app.
+With the sheer amount of images to be constantly loaded into recyclerview items, Glide's image caching implementation was simply the better option.
+Glide downloads and caches images at the size they are loaded into the image.
+As a result, images initially show up slightly slower due to the preprocessing, but on subsequent loads, the images appear much more quickly is far less expensive performance-wise.

 ## Conclusions
 I spent about 2.5 hours coding up this project.
 It was a really fun experience learning Kotlin, Dog API, and Glide.
 I find the practice